castiron/webpackassets-plugin/README.md

 ## Webpack Assets in October CMS

-This plugin for OctoberCMS works in tandem with the node package `php-manifest-webpack-plugin` to include CSS and JS in your site based on a PHP manifest file written to your assets directory.
+This plugin for OctoberCMS works in tandem with the node package `webpack-assets-manifest` (https://github.com/webdeveric/webpack-assets-manifest) to include CSS and JS in your site based on a JSON manifest file written to your assets directory.
 This will allow you to use hashed file names in your built files, and let October pick up the paths effortlessly.

+ In production these paths get cached so the JSON file isn't read on every request.

 ### Installation